ahlarsson/PROHI-anla8121/README.md

 ## System description

  This repository contains a two-page Streamlit web dashboard developed as part of the PROHI course.
-The app demonstrates an organized dashboard layout with input widgets, synthetic data, and charts, as well as an About page summarizing the course project.
+The app demonstrates an organized dashboard layout with input widgets, synthetic data, and charts, as well as an About page summarizing the DSHI course project.

 - **Dashboard page:**